opencog/atomspace/opencog/query/README-constraint-prototype.md

 1. **Overhead**: Domain tracking adds overhead for simple patterns
 2. **Threshold**: Only enable when ExclusiveLinks present AND SetLinks have >3 elements
 3. **Memory**: State stack for backtracking - bounded by search depth

+---

+## KNOWN ISSUES WITH CURRENT IMPLEMENTATION (Dec 2024)

+The current implementation has been verified to compile and pass all 75 query tests, but does NOT provide the expected speedup for 9x9 Sudoku.
+The following issues need to be fixed:

+### Issue 1: Re-initialization in unorder_compare()

+**Problem**: `init_exclusive_constraints()` is called inside `unorder_compare()`,
+which means the constraint domain gets reset for each UnorderedLink/SetLink clause.
+For a 9x9 Sudoku with 27 clauses (9 rows + 9 columns + 9 boxes), all propagation
+work is thrown away every time a new clause is entered.

+**Fix**: Initialize the constraint domain ONCE at the pattern level (in `set_pattern()` or when pattern matching begins), not inside `unorder_compare()`.

+### Issue 2: Wrong Domain Source

+**Problem**: Domains are initialized from the current UnorderedLink's ground set (`osg` in `unorder_compare()`).
+This is wrong - the domains should come from the problem setup.
+For Sudoku, that's {1,2,3,4,5,6,7,8,9} shared across all 81 variables.

+**Fix**: Domains should be initialized from the ExclusiveLink's ground values or from the pattern's global variable type constraints, not from individual clause ground sets.

+### Issue 3: Intra-clause Only (No Inter-clause Propagation)

+**Problem**: The current implementation only propagates within a single UnorderedLink's permutation search.
+The real power should come from INTER-clause propagation:
+- When $X1 is bound to 1 in row 1, that should immediately eliminate 1 from all variables in $X1's column and box
+- This requires constraints to persist across clause matching

+**Fix**: Constraints must span clause boundaries.
+When `variable_compare()` binds a variable, propagation should affect domains of ALL variables that share an ExclusiveLink with it, regardless of which clause they appear in.

+### Issue 4: Clause-level vs Pattern-level Scope

+**Problem**: The constraint state is reset for each clause.
+It should persist throughout the entire pattern matching process.

+**Fix**:
+1. Initialize constraint domain in `set_pattern()` or `explore_neighborhood()`
+2. Build the full constraint graph from ALL ExclusiveLinks in the pattern
+3. Use `solution_push()`/`solution_pop()` ONLY for backtracking, not for clause transitions
+4. Let propagation persist as variables are bound across multiple clauses

+### Required Code Changes

+1. **Move initialization**: From `unorder_compare()` to `set_pattern()` or
+   `explore_neighborhood()` entry point

+2. **Domain initialization**: Get domains from ExclusiveLink ground sets or variable type constraints, not from individual clause ground sets

+3. **Persistent propagation**: Ensure `variable_compare()` propagation affects the global constraint state, not a per-clause state

+4. **State management**: Only push/pop constraint state on backtracking (in `solution_push()`/`solution_pop()`), not on clause transitions